-AT 19, I was your typical San Diego State University Sophomore.
+At 19, I was your typical San Diego State University Sophomore.
 Friends, sports, fraternity and most importantly, perfect 20/20 vision.
 Then it happened, no warning, no time to prepare.
 Life began to blur.
 Over the next few months, I lost central vision in my right eye, followed closely by my left.
 The diagnosis: a rare genetic disorder called Lebers Hereditary Optic Neuropathy (LHON), a disease that affects a mere 100 people in the U.S. each year with no treatment or cure in sight.
-At first, I thought losing my vision meant forfeiting my life.
-But I soon learned that with every challenge comes an opportunity for greatness.
+At first, I thought losing my sight meant forfeiting my life.
+But I soon learned that with every challenge comes an opportunity for growth.

-I continually strive to raise awareness of LHON, and along with the help of my friends, we have created the C.U.R.E. ride (Cycling Under Reduced Eyesight), an annual fundraising bike ride thats raised over $200,000 for LHON research.
+I continually strive to raise awareness of LHON, and along with the help of my friends, we have created the C.U.R.E.
+Ride (Cycling Under Reduced Eyesight), an annual fundraising bike ride that’s raised over $300,000 for LHON research.
 My goal is to raise a million.

 Now, I focus my attention on inspiring audiences all over the world, sharing my story and encouraging others to gain perspective in their lives.
 I have had the privilege of being featured on ABC's 20/20, CNN.com, MTV's True Life and ESPN.com and I have spoken for many prestigious companies including Wells Fargo, Aflac, Honda, Kaiser Permanente, John Hancock and many more.
 In each presentation, the message is that life is about making choices and if you choose to have a positive outlook, resolute purpose, and a hint of humor, anything is possible.